guettli/programming-guidelines/README.md

 In the past [File Locking](https://en.wikipedia.org/wiki/File_locking) was a very interesting and adventurous topic.
 Sometimes it worked, sometimes not, and you got interesting edge cases to solve again and again.
-It was fun, especially on NFS (Network file System).
-Only hard core experts know the difference between fcntl, flock and lockf.
+It was fun, especially on NFS (Network File System).
+Only hardcore experts know the difference between fcntl, flock, and lockf.

 ....
 But on the other hand: It's too complicated, too many edge cases, too much wasting time.